uPortal-Attic/uportal-app-framework/docs/releasing.md

 ### Updating JIRA issues

 UW-Madison uses a private JIRA instance tracking work on this project.
-If the Release Engineer does not have access to the instance, enlist a [MyUW Developer][the uPortal-app-framework Committers] on [uportal-dev@][] to perform this.
+In practice committers serving as release engineers on uportal-app-framework are UW-Madison staff with access to this private JIRA.

-In the `MUMUP` JIRA project, find the last unreleased patch version.
+In the [`MUMUP` JIRA project][], find the last unreleased patch version.
 If the current release is a major or minor update, rename the version accordingly.
 Apply that version as a `Fix Version` to the JIRA tickets resolved since the last release.
 When all tickets have been added, `Release` the version and